 There is so much diversity within the world of yoga; some styles offer the chance to move dynamically and strengthen your muscles, while others ask you to slow down and rest.
 But all of them require that you reconnect to yourself and inner peace.
 Yoga is based on ancient philosophies that guide each yogi through this process.
 Tools such as meditation practices, challenging postures, and breathing exercises encourage you to break free of patterns that no longer serve you.
 Through exploring the world of yoga, you are able to realign with your authentic self and feel a deep sense of peace and connection.

-Want to begin your practice but not sure where to start?
-See our Yoga for Beginners page to help you find the perfect class for you.
+Want to begin your own practice but not sure where to start?
+See our Introduction to Yoga program to help you find the perfect practice for you.